 On most websites, the <meta> HTML tag is used to describe a web page's content to make it easy for search engines to categorize them.
 Selecting this tag using regular ParseHub selection is not possible due to the fact that this tag is not displayed on the website.
-However, we can still select these tags using ParseHub using other selection methods - namely, XPath selectors.
+However, we can still select these tags using ParseHub using other selection methods - namely, CSS and XPath selectors.

 For this tutorial, we will be scraping meta data from the main Amazon webpage.